Best Weight Distribution Hitches For 2021

 If the heavy butt end of your trailer gets pushed to the side a little by a sudden gust of wind, or a quick little correction, or a semi passing you, it can start to swing (sway) out of control.

-This model car demonstration is the best thing we have found to help you understand what happens when you heavily load the rear of your trailer.
+This model car demonstration is the best thing we found to help you understand this concept.

 Watch and learn.